Better Body Step #1

 Better Body Step #2

-Continue with Private lessons: Perhaps a 6-Pack To Go or a 10-Pack
+Continue with Private lessons: 6-Pack Or 10-Pack

 Or let us find you a partner for Duet Lessons